PinXian53/intellij-call-graph/README.md

     </a>
 </div>

-<h1 align="center">Intellij Call Graph</h1>
+<h1 align="center">Intellij Code Trace</h1>

 <br>

-<b>Intellij Call Graph</b> is an IntelliJ IDEA plugin that analyzes your project’s source code and extracts method-to-method call relationships.
+<b>Intellij Code Trace</b> is an IntelliJ IDEA plugin that analyzes your project’s source code and extracts method-to-method call relationships.
 It helps developers and architects better understand the structure and dependencies within their codebase.

 ## Features